Want to find the answer quick?

 }).getMany();

-If you specify multiple columns in the same filter, they are logically AND'ed together:
+When you include multiple columns within the same filter, they are logically combined using the AND operator:

 const records = await xata.db.Users.filter({